ajakaja/ajakaja.github.io/_posts/2020-08-10-complex-analysis.md

 ## 7. Global Laurent Series

-This is my own idea for making convergence of Laurent series more intuitive.
+This is my own idea for making divergence of Taylor series more intuitive.

 If we take the Cauchy formula's definitions of integrals and derivatives as the 'right' way to compute these values, eg